-The Traveling Workshop features the implementation of the Parental Involvement Toolbox in your school community for a school year and the metrics for parent engagement success based on our Logic Model.
+The Traveling Workshop features the implementation of the Family Engagement Toolbox in your school community for a school year and the metrics for parent engagement success based on our Logic Model.

-- Certification in ESSA Title I: An introduction to Title I parental involvement and planning and evaluating your Title I program. - National Standards: An overview of the Six Slices of Parental Involvement is presented along with specific activities to organize families and increase student outcomes. - Create A Plan: Develop A 10 Step Family Engagement Plan.
-Educators are provided information on how to encourage, involve, and measure parents' involvement at different levels.
+- Certification in ESSA Title I: An introduction to Title I parent engagement and planning and evaluating your Title I program. - National Standards: An overview of the Six Slices of parent engagement is presented along with specific activities to organize families and increase student outcomes. - Create A Plan: Develop A 10 Step Family Engagement Plan.
+Educators are provided information on how to encourage, involve, and measure parents' involvement at different levels. - CDC Planning Guides and Resources: Our partner at the Centers for Disease Control and Prevention (CDC) joined with Project Appleseed to release resources on parent engagement.
+The CDC guides are based on the Six Slices of parent engagement framework and with the Family Engagement Toolbox. - Project Appleseed Certification: Our certification will show you've got what it takes to crush the complex real-world challenges of parent engagement.